š This consultation closed atĀ 11:59pm onĀ 4 May 2026.

 - If teachers are not properly supported, and offered appropriate opportunities for professional development in arts subjects, this will negatively impact workload and wellbeing.

-- Likewise if schools do not meet recruitment targets for specialised subject teachers in the arts subjects, then this will pose workload challenges for other teachers who are asked to pick up the additional arts teaching.
+- Likewise if schools do not meet recruitment targets for specialised subject teachers in arts subjects, then this will pose workload challenges for other teachers and/or lead to the removal of provision.

 35. Do you have any suggestions for how we can minimise any negative impacts on wellbeing?

-- Cuts to Initial Teacher Training bursaries and ongoing recruitment shortfalls in subjects like drama and music are making it harder to attract enough specialist arts teachers.
+- Cuts to Initial Teacher Training bursaries and ongoing recruitment shortfalls in subjects like drama and music are making it harder to attract and retain specialist arts teachers.

-- Without sufficient training, recruitment, and support, schools risk lacking confident staff to deliver a high-quality and broad arts curriculum, and this could lead to poor staff wellbeing.
+- Without sufficient training, recruitment, and support, schools risk lacking confident staff to deliver a high-quality and broad arts curriculum.
+This may also negatively affect staff wellbeing.

 Read more